Leeds Federated Housing Association

 Most of its homes are in Leeds, but through the 1990s they started developing outside Leeds and now have around 400 homes in Harrogate and 100 in Wakefield.

 The association's aim is to provide a benefit to the whole community through the provision of housing and associated services.
 Most of its services are directed at renting homes people want to live in, for less than they could be rented from the private sector.
-However, through supported housing, it also provides services specifically designed to help people with particular needs, for example older people, people with disabilities (physical or mental), refugees and women fleeing domestic violence.
-Around 550 homes are used for supported housing, helping people, as far as is possible, to live independently within the local community.

-The Association engages in regeneration in the communities where it has stock, in order to help change communities to become places where people will choose to live.
+Leeds Federated engages in regeneration in the communities where it has stock, in order to help change communities to become places where people will choose to live.

-Leeds Fed is located at Arthington House, 30 Westfield Road, Leeds LS3 1DE.
+In 2023, Leeds Federated completed the conversion of their previous office at Arthington House, 30 Westfield Road, Leeds LS3 1DE into affordable flats.
+Leeds Federated have now moved to offices at The Tannery, Kirkstall Road, Leeds.

-The current Chief Executive is Mathew Walker, and the chair from 2002 to 2009 was Martin Dean who was succeeded by Eric Bowen.
+The current Chief Executive is Matthew Walker, and the chair from 2002 to 2009 was Martin Dean who was succeeded by Eric Bowen.
+The current chair is Kim Brear who has been in post since 2021.